centrifuge/website/src/pages/index.md

 # DeFi is a grassroots finanical movement, powered by the community.

-Our community is different from anything the financial world has seen before.
+The DeFi community is different from anything the financial world has seen before.
 Token holders have a voice and a vote on the direction of the protocol.
 All of our protocols are interdependent on one another, making it a financial system powered by community.

 We are proud to take part in the larger DeFi ecosystem, one that demands the financial world to revisit its purpose in the first place: to circulate and distribute money in a fair and trustless way.

 <Button primary label="Join the conversation on Discourse" align="end" margin={{ top: "medium" }} />